6aohk/elkPROJ/README.md

 - Update the configuration file with changes to the IP address for the Kibana/elasticsearch hosts
 - Create new ansible-playbook (filebeat-playbook.yml) that properly installs the filebeat.yml files
 - Run filebeat-playbook.yml and go to ELK-Server to see if installation is successful.
+- go to http://[your.VM.IP]:5601/app/kibana and click on verify data after going through system logs.